snapview/sunrise/README.md

 ### Formula Cells

-A formula cell is a sort of materialised view of a function.
-You can look at it as at a cell with formula inside in some table processor programm.
-To create a formula cell you need a formula (function) and arbitrary number of source cells as an input
+A formula cell is a sort of materialized view of a function.
+You can look at it as a cell with a formula inside in some table processor program.
+To create a formula cell you need a formula (function) and an arbitrary number of source cells as an input

 ```typescript
 const a = cell<number>(1)